Complete Installation Guide

 - Accessible route protection

-- Verify local requirements
+- Verify local amendments

 - Fire marshal approval may be needed

-Fire Code Compliance
+Fire Code & ADA

-- Maintain fire lane access
+- Maintain fire lane access (typically 20 ft)

-- May require removable bollards
+- May require removable bollards at access points

 - Coordinate with fire marshal